 The question of possibility to choose the latter free subgroup to be dense was stated in \cite{CG} and studied in \cite{BG} and \cite{CG}. \'E.Ghys and Y.Carri\`ere \cite{CG} have proved the positive answer in a particular case.
 E.Breuillard and T.Gelander \cite{BG} have done it in the general case.

-T.Gelander \cite{gel} have shown that in any compact nonabelian Lie group any finite tuple of elements can be approximated arbitrarily well by another tuple (of the same number of elements) that generates a nonvirtually free group.
+T.Gelander \cite{gel} has shown that in every compact nonabelian Lie group each finite tuple of elements can be approximated arbitrarily well by another tuple (of the same number of elements) that generates a nonvirtually free group.

+D.Sullivan's and F.Labourie's results concerning stable subgroups in $SL_2(\cc)$ and $SL_n(\rr)$ are discussed in Subsection 3.2.

-A question (close to Question 1) concerning Diophantine properties of and individual pair $A,B\in SO(3)$ was studied in \cite{KR}.
-We say that a pair $(A,B)\in SO(3)\times SO(3)$ is {\it Diophantine} (see \cite{KR}), if there exists a constant $D>1$ depending on $A$ and $B$ such that for any word $w_k=w_k(a,b)$ of length $k$
+A question concerning Diophantine properties of an individual pair $A,B\in SO(3)$ was studied in \cite{KR}.
+We say that a pair $(A,B)\in SO(3)\times SO(3)$ is {\it Diophantine} (see \cite{KR}), if there exists a $D=D(A,B)>1$ such that for every word $w_k(a,b)$ of length $k$

 A.Gamburd, D.Jakobson and P.Sarnak have stated the following